 Applicants lacking the academic qualifications for admission with Regular Status may apply for admission with Special Status.
 Special Status is for applicants who have a level of maturity and professional experience which has prepared them for successful completion of the law school curriculum.

-In addition to the documentation required of applicants for Regular Status, Special Status applicants must submit two letters of recommendation from employers and/or others attesting to the applicant’s abilities and potential for success in law school.
-Also required is an LSAT score satisfactory to the San Francisco Law School Admissions Committee.
+Special Status applicants -- in addition to the documentation required of applicants for Regular Status, including their educational records -- must submit two letters of recommendation from employers and/or others attesting to the applicant’s abilities and potential for success in law school.
+Also required is an LSAT score satisfactory to the Admissions Committee.

 In addition, the Committee of Bar Examiner requires that all applicants seeking admission with Special Status take and pass the College Level Examination Program (CLEP) prior to admission to law school.
-For further details, contact the San Francisco Law School.
+For further details, contact the Law School’s Director of Admissions at (415) 626-5550 or via e-mail at email@example.com.

 Upon successful completion of the First Year curriculum, Special Status students must take the First Year Law Students' Examination (FYLSE) administered by the California Committee of Bar Examiners.
 Students can continue into their second year of study despite their not having taken or not having passed the examination.
 They will receive credit for study completed up to the time they pass the examination, if they pass it within three administrations of the examination after their first become eligible to take the exam.